Having carpets and rugs periodically cleaned makes them last longer and

 Sanitizing or Deodorant

-If your carpet smells from urine, mildew, smoke, or other causes, a professional
+If your carpet smells of urine, mildew, smoke, or other substances, a professional

 carpet cleaner may be able to help you.
 But success is far from certain

 and depends heavily on the technicians skill and the extent of the contamination.

 For smells that arise from mildew (fungus), bacteria, yeast, and other

 microbes, a sanitizing agent, applied after cleaning, may reduce or eliminate

 the odor.
 The cleaning itself will remove most of the microbes, but the

 sanitizing agent may prevent remaining microbes from multiplying.

 To be effective, these products must reach the source of the problem.
 If

 urine is deep in a carpet pad, reaching it with a sanitizing agent may